AFAskar/studtasks/README.md

 // Membership
 CourseGroup has many Users
 CourseGroup has many Tasks
-Tasks have 3 Users (1 creator ,1 assignee and 1 assignor)
+Tasks have 3 Users (1 creator ,1 assignee)

 ### Features